Amusement Program Redesign

 Can summer camps that use permanent climbing walls as part of a larger High Ropes Challenge Course that are already closely regulated by ACCT, be considered separately from climbing wall facilities and other types of climbing walls that may benefit from additional regulation?

-Kristen Hyodo, BCCA/SOC asked almost 3 years ago
+Kristen Hyodo, BCCA/SOC asked over 3 years ago

 The climbing walls that are being considered for regulation are those that provide very little guidance, supervision, or instruction.
 Typically, these are mobile devices or devices found where other amusement rides or devices are found.
 (IE. Midways or amusement parks).
 Summer camp facilities would generally not fall within this scenario and therefore would not require additional regulation.